Raising your legs bent at the knees. Hanging Leg Raises

 © Makatserchyk - stock.adobe.com

-By focusing on the lower abs every workout, you can kill several birds with one stone by making your core stronger and improving your block definition.
-Everything is clear with the "cubes" - here the visual component is important to us, but a strong press is a completely different story.
-Fine developed muscles abdomen help us perform exercises such as deadlift and squats with a barbell, by improving coordination and more complete control over the position of the pelvis and lower back; improve our performance in exercises where we use our explosive force(sprint, box jumps, bench squats, etc.); and also significantly increase the overall strength potential of the body - it becomes much easier for us to adapt to a huge amount of training load.
+By focusing on your lower abdominal muscles every workout, you can kill several birds with one stone by making your core stronger and improving your six-pack definition.
+With the “cubes” everything is clear - here the only important thing for us is the visual component, but strong abs are a completely different story.
+Fine developed muscles abdomen help us perform exercises such as deadlift and squats with a barbell, due to improved coordination and more complete control over the position of the pelvis and lower back; improve our performance in exercises where we use our explosive force(sprinting, jumping on a box, squats on a bench, etc.); and also significantly increase the overall strength potential of the body - it becomes much easier for us to adapt to the huge volume of training load.

-The most common and perhaps the most effective variation of this exercise.
-The execution technique is as follows:
+The most common and, perhaps, the most effective variation of this exercise.
+The technique is as follows:

-1. The athlete hangs on the bar at a level slightly wider than the shoulders, keeping the arms and legs straight.
+1. The athlete hangs from the bar at a level slightly wider than shoulder-width apart, keeping his arms and legs straight.
 We maintain natural lordosis in the spine, the gaze is directed forward.
-We take a deep breath.
+Let's take a deep breath.

 2. We exhale sharply and begin to pull our legs up, making a slight movement of the pelvis forward.
-We try to keep the legs straight and keep them in the same position throughout the approach.
-Feet can be pressed against each other or just keep them at a short distance - as you prefer.
+We try to keep our legs straight and keep them in the same position throughout the entire approach.
+You can press your feet together or simply keep them at a short distance - whatever is more convenient for you.

 © undrey - stock.adobe.com

 3. We raise our legs to a level just above the waist, trying to catch the maximum contraction of the rectus abdominis muscle.
-You can linger for a second at the point of peak contraction in order to additionally statically strain the muscle group.
-Slowly lower your legs down while inhaling.
+You can linger for a second at the point of peak contraction in order to additionally statically strain the desired tension. muscle group.
+Smoothly begin to lower your legs down, inhaling.

 © undrey - stock.adobe.com

-Lifting the legs bent at the knees in the hang
+Raising legs bent at the knees while hanging

-This option is more suitable for beginner athletes who are not yet given the lift of straight legs in the hang.
+This option is more suitable for beginner athletes who are not yet comfortable raising straight legs while hanging.

-Its fundamental difference lies in the fact that by working in the same amplitude with a shorter lever, we perform less effort and can perform more repetitions.
-At the same time, it is important not to lose the neuromuscular connection, many beginners try to get their knees almost to the chin, and this is fundamentally wrong.
-The movement must be done to the level at which the load on our muscles will be maximum, it makes no sense to rise higher.
+Its fundamental difference is that by working at the same amplitude with a shorter lever, we perform less force and can perform more repetitions.
+At the same time, it is important not to lose the neuromuscular connection; many beginners try to touch their knees almost to the chin, and this is fundamentally wrong.
+The movement must be done to the level at which the load on our muscles will be maximum; going higher does not make sense.

 Alternate hanging leg raises

-An interesting option for those who want to bring something new to their training process.
-It differs significantly from the previous types of leg raises in that we combine static and dynamic load in it: lifting one leg up to a right angle, part of our press performs dynamic work, while the other part of the press performs static work, being responsible for the stable position of the body , otherwise the athlete will turn a little to the side.
+An interesting option for those who want to add something new to their training process.
+It differs significantly from previous types of leg lifts in that in it we combine static and dynamic loads: lifting one leg up to a right angle, part of our press performs dynamic work, while the other part of the press performs static work, being responsible for the stable position of the body , otherwise the athlete will turn slightly to the side.

-In this position, it is important to monitor the position of the lower back, do not bring the sacrum too far forward, as the spine will “twist” a little when lifting one leg.
+In this position, it is important to monitor the position of the lower back; you do not need to bring the sacral area forward too much, since the spine will “twist” a little when lifting one leg.

-This exercise differs from regular leg raises in that here we work in the longest possible amplitude and load the entire array of abdominal muscles.
+This exercise differs from ordinary leg raises in that here we work in the longest amplitude and load the entire array of abdominal muscles.

-Trying to touch the horizontal bar with your toes, try to minimize inertia and not raise the pelvis too high - this will create an unwanted load on lumbar and will include the extensors of the spine and buttocks.
-Our task is to work out as much as possible in isolation abdominal Press keeping the body immobile.
+When trying to touch the horizontal bar with your toes, try to minimize inertia and do not raise your pelvis too high - this way you will create an unwanted load on the lumbar region and you will include the extensors of the spine and buttocks in your work.
+Our task is to work as isolated as possible abdominals, keeping the body motionless.

 © milanmarkovic78 - stock.adobe.com© undrey - stock.adobe.com

-Our task here is to raise straight legs to the level of parallel with the floor and stay in this position for as long as possible, keeping the legs motionless.
-It is important not to forget about breathing, it should be smooth, without delay.
+Our task here is to raise your straight legs to a level parallel to the floor and stay in this position for as long as possible, keeping your legs motionless.
+At the same time, it is important not to forget about breathing, it should be smooth, without delay.

-Many athletes who have well-developed quadriceps often complain that the front of the thigh does some of the work along with the press.
-To “turn off” the quadriceps from work, you need to slightly bend your knees (about 10-15 degrees).
-The biomechanics of the movement may change slightly from this, so try lifting your legs a little higher to feel the peak contraction of the abdominal muscles.
+Many athletes who have well-developed quadriceps often complain that, along with the abs, part of the work is done by the front surface of the thigh.
+To “turn off” the quadriceps from work, you need to bend your knees slightly (about 10-15 degrees).
+The biomechanics of the movement may change slightly, so try raising your legs a little higher to feel the peak contraction of the abdominal muscles.

 Crossfit complexes

 The table below shows several functional complexes containing this exercise.
-Be careful: the load is obviously not designed for beginners, be prepared for the fact that the next day the abdominal muscles will be so strong that it will even hurt you to laugh.
+Be careful: the load is clearly not designed for beginners; be prepared for the fact that the next day the strength in the abdominal muscles will be such that it will hurt you even to laugh.